Christophe-RCC/manifeste-mrcc-conscience-dissonance-systeme/Version_En/Equations/Mathematical_Formalization.md

 The MRCC postulates that the universe is governed by the **minimization of Variational Free Energy ($F$)**, equivalent to the reduction of **Prediction Error**.

-A critical refinement in this version (v4.1) is the treatment of **stochastic noise**.
-Unlike standard models where noise is constant (additive white noise), the MRCC-Cosmo posits that **fluctuation intensity depends on the local state of the system**.
+A critical refinement in this version (v4.2) is the treatment of **stochastic noise** and **memory feedback**.
+Unlike standard models where noise is constant or memory is a passive accumulator, the MRCC-Cosmo posits that:
-*   **Low Dissonance:** Fluctuations are minimal (thermal noise, subtle thoughts).
-*   **High Dissonance:** Fluctuations amplify (chaos, trauma, violent events).
+1.  **Fluctuation Intensity is Context-Dependent:** Noise scales with local dissonance ($F$) and memory density ($\mathcal{M}$).
+2.  **Memory is an Active Amplifier:** High memory density creates a non-linear feedback loop that amplifies local dissonance, potentially leading to **singularities** (black holes or traumatic fixations).

 This reflects the reality that "noise" is not just random background static, but the cumulative effect of interactions whose intensity scales with the local **density of causal events**.
-In this model, **noise is the dynamic manifestation of causal density**.

 ---

 ## 2. The Emergent Field Equation with Dynamic Noise

 To unify informational dynamics with spacetime geometry, we propose a generalized field equation where the **geometry itself responds to the intensity of fluctuations (noise)**.

-The generalized field equation is:

 $$ G_{\mu\nu} + \Lambda g_{\mu\nu} = 8\pi G \left( T_{\mu\nu}^{\text{baryon}} + T_{\mu\nu}^{\text{DM}} + T_{\mu\nu}^{\text{noise}} \right) $$